Joey Logano: Early racing career

-Xfinity Series and Truck Series
+Xfinity Series and Craftsman Truck Series

-Logano made his NASCAR Nationwide Series debut at the Dover International Speedway in the 2008 Heluva Good!
-200.
+Logano made his NASCAR Nationwide Series debut at the 2008 Heluva Good!
+200 at Dover.

 Logano became the youngest winner in Nationwide history by winning his first major NASCAR series race at the 2008 Meijer 300 in only his third start, the previous holder of the achievement was Casey Atwood.
 On July 10, 2009, Logano won the Dollar General 300 by deciding not to pit unlike his teammate Kyle Busch, who took four tires with twelve laps to go.
 By leading the pack, the clean air made it easy to beat Joe Gibbs Racing teammate Kyle Busch by five car lengths making it the first time he won at the racetrack in Chicago.
 He took his fifth series victory at the Kansas Speedway after a late-race pass over teammate Kyle Busch.
 He earned his sixth Nationwide Series victory at the Auto Club Speedway.
 In April 2009, Logano won the NASCAR Nationwide Series race in Nashville.
 On July 1, 2011, he won the Subway Jalapeño 250 at Daytona International Speedway, avoiding a last-second crash.
 In mid-2011, Logano made a cameo appearance in the A&E series The Glades, in the episode "Moonlighting", as himself.

 In 2012, he won nine times in the Nationwide Series.
 He won at Auto Club Speedway, after dominating the race in the Trans-Lux Camry.
-He won his second race of the year at Talladega Superspeedway after a push from Kyle Busch and holding off Ricky Stenhouse Jr. and Cole Whitt.
+He won his second race of the season at Talladega Superspeedway after a push from Kyle Busch and holding off Ricky Stenhouse Jr. and Cole Whitt.
 His third win of the year came with controversy after on a late restart, he took out Points leader Elliott Sadler and went on to take the win.
 His fourth win came at Dover International Speedway, after passing Ryan Truex with four laps to go after being held back in lapped traffic.
 His fifth win came at Michigan International Speedway after holding off James Buescher on the final restart.
 In August at Bristol, Logano took the lead from Kevin Harvick during pits and on the restart, he held off Elliott Sadler to win his first win at Bristol in his career.
 He went on the complete the year sweep of the Nationwide races at Dover, and in October winning his eighth race of the year at Charlotte.
 In November, he won the Nationwide race at Phoenix.
 This would ultimately be the final race win Logano would score in a Joe Gibbs Racing car.
 The Joe Gibbs Racing No. 18 Nationwide car won the 2012 NASCAR Nationwide Owners Championship mostly due in part to Logano's success in the car during the 2012 season.